aaronksaunders/Appcelerator-Cloud-Services-Sync-Adapter/README.md

 	});
 }
 ```
-####Additional Changes Required for Promise Support and proper file placement
+####Additional Changes Required for Promise Support and proper file installation

 * You will need to include the [$q javascript library](https://github.com/kriskowal/q/blob/v1/README.md) in your project.
-I suggest you create a `lib` folder in the `app` directory and add the file there.
+I suggest you create a `lib` folder in the `app` directory and add the file there, at the root.
-* You add  the `alloy\sync\acs.js` file to the `lib` folder also, be sure to create the complete folder path.
+* You add  the `app/alloy/sync/arrowdb.js` file to your `app/alloy/sync` folder also.
 * You will need to update your `alloy.js` file to support the models and collections returning the promise from the sync adapter, see `line 10` and `line 36` where we return the result from the sync adapter

 The new changes to `alloy.js`, add the lines below to the file.